bemo-project/bemo-python/README.rst

     $ pip install bemo

-...or install ``bemo`` running command below if use want to use Python 2.7:
+...or install ``bemo`` running command below if you want to use Python 2.7:

 ::